HomeACcessoryKid/ota/README.md

 checksum OK?
 ```
 Now that the downloading from GitHub has been secured, we can trust whatever we download based on a checksum.
-We verify if there is an update of this OTA repo by itself?
+We verify if there is an update of this OTA repo itself?
 If so, we use a self-updater (part of this repo) to 'self update'.
 After this we have the latest OTA code.

 ```
 OTA app(1) updates Main app➔0
 checksum OK?
 ```
-Using the baseURL info and the version as stored in sector1, the latest binary is found and downloaded.
-If the checksum does not work out, we return to the OTA considering we cannot run the old code anymore.
+Using the baseURL info and the version as stored in sector1, the latest binary is found and downloaded if needed.
+If the checksum does not work out, we return to the OTA app start point considering we cannot run the old code anymore.
-But normally we boot the new code and the mission is done
+But normally we boot the new code and the mission is done.

 Note that switching from boot=slot1 to boot=slot0 does not require a reflash

+# Providing the images
+The intention is that the image that needs to be flashed will be available in a GitHub offical release using Travis.
+This implies two things:
+- there is an actual version number to work with and an unique entry-point 'latest'
+- Github and Travis take care that the process is 100% documented so full code review can take place at all times to keep everyone honest

+For the moment have a look at a sample of this idea at [FOTA-test](https://github.com/HomeACcessoryKid/FOTAtest/releases)

+# Improvements
+I will use the [issues section](https://github.com/HomeACcessoryKid/ota/issues) for all to feed back your ideas.
+I have one issue myself already...

 # License